 - Turn right side out through the opening.
 Push out the corners so they are nice and sharp.
-A chopstick or long knitting needle works well for this.
+A chopstick, long knitting needle or point turner works well for this.

 - Fold in the raw edges of the opening so they are flush with the sewn seam.
 Press well.

 - Place one panel right side up and flat on your work surface.

 - Place the lining pocket on the right side of the lining panel.
 The pocket should be centered side to side and 2½” down from the top raw edge.
 Pin in place along both sides and across the bottom.

 - Using the see-through ruler and a marking pen or pencil, measure to find the exact center of the pocket and mark a vertical line to divide the pocket into two equal halves.
 Place a few pins along this drawn line as well.